IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 In this section, you will deploy the salesforce-account-api to the API Connect Essentials server.

 1\.
-In the terminal, make sure that you are in the `stepzen-salesforce-account-api` directory and enter `stepzen start`.
+In the terminal, make sure that you are in the `stepzen-salesforce-account-api` directory and enter `API Connect Essentials start`.

 ![](images/stepzen-start.png)